 I was introduced to a podcast called “Stuff You Should Know” on a recent epic road trip with my brother, Peter, & his family.
-He wanted me to hear an episode on Body Language knowing it was right up my alley.
+He wanted me to hear an episode on Body Language, knowing it was right up my alley.

 “come off as an aggressive weirdo corporate creep.”

 They also suggest that you’ll be “manipulative” if you fix your body language.
 I don’t know why I’m always completely shocked when people recommend that others shouldn’t attempt to improve themselves, uh, but I am.

-There is no 1 size fits all communication trick.
-Everyone & every situation is different.
-Maybe these podcasters are as successful as they want to be but denying that we can make improvements to our communication skills is not good advice for the rest of us who want to succeed in life, too.
+And maybe these podcasters are as successful as they want to be, but denying that we can improve our communication skills is not good advice for the rest of us who want to succeed in life.
 (All apologies for the run-on sentence.)

 Body Language Comes From the Stone Age